mozilla-iam/slack-driver/README.md

 # Slack Driver

+NOTE: This repository is discontinued.
+See https://github.com/mozilla-iam/cis for the CIS APIv2 Slack driver.

 ## About
 This driver was created for the Mozilla IAM Project to satisfy an OKR around Slack user session expiration.